chrome-php/chrome/README.md

 ```

 If a string is passed to `Page::waitUntilContainsElement`,
-an instance of CSSSelector is created by default for internal `Page::waitForElement`.
+an instance of CSSSelector is created by default in called internal `Page::waitForElement`.
 To use other selectors, you can pass an instance of the required Selector instead of a string.

 Wait for element by XPath selector: